The Ultimate New England Fall Road Trip Itinerary (6 States)

 Extended Adventure (10-14 Days or More):

-If you can, consider extending your fall road trip out to 10 days or more.
-This allows you to really explore New England and all it has to offer.
+If you can, extend your fall road trip to 10 days or more.
+This will allow you to really explore New England and all it has to offer.
 No stone unturned, so to speak.
-You can venture deeper into each state, discover hidden gems, and take leisurely leaf-peeping detours along the way.
-This would make for the Ultimate New England Fall Road Trip.
+You’ll dive deeper into each state, discover hidden gems, and take detours along the way.

 New England Fall Foliage